-📅 What Is DOM (Days on Market) in Real Estate?
+📅 What Does DOM Stand For in Real Estate?

 In real estate, DOM stands for Days on Market — the number of days a property remains listed on the Multiple Listing Service (MLS) before it goes under contract or is sold.